Red-tailed phascogale

-The red-tailed phascogale (Phascogale calura), also known as the red-tailed wambenger, red-tailed mousesack or kenngoor, is a small carnivorous marsupial found in inland areas of south-western Western Australia, and has been reintroduced in sanctuaries in WA and the Northern Territory.
-It is listed as near threatened by the IUCN Red List, vulnerable under the federal EPBC Act, and its status varies between extinct and conservation-dependent under respective legislation in other states and territories of Australia.
+The red-tailed phascogale (Phascogale calura), also known as the red-tailed wambenger, red-tailed mousesack, or kenngoor, is a small, carnivorous marsupial found in inland areas of south-western Western Australia, and has been reintroduced in sanctuaries in WA and the Northern Territory.
+It is listed as near threatened by the IUCN Red List and vulnerable under the federal EPBC Act, and its status varies between extinct and conservation-dependent under respective legislation in other states and territories of Australia.

 It is closely related to the brush-tailed phascogale (Phascogale tapoatafa), but is smaller and browner.

 Taxonomy

-The red-tailed phascogale or Phascogale calura is one of three members of the phascogale genus, the others being the brush-tailed phascogale (P. tapoatafa) and the Northern brush-tailed phascogale (P. pirata).
+The red-tailed phascogale or Phascogale calura is one of three members of the Phascogale genus, the others being the brush-tailed phascogale (P. tapoatafa) and the northern brush-tailed phascogale (P. pirata).
 The species was described in 1844 by ornithologist John Gould.
 Its scientific name means "beautiful-tailed pouched-weasel".

-Alternative names for the species include red-tailed wambenger, kenngoor (the latter in the Nyoongar language), and red-tailed mousesack.
+Alternative names for the species include red-tailed wambenger, kenngoor (in the Nyoongar language), and red-tailed mousesack.